 • Increased and more meaningful access to people, opportunities, and the media

-• The ability to become a “trusted resource” to key people and businesses
+• Becoming a “trusted resource” to key people and businesses

-• Opportunity to shape the conversations taking place in your industry
+• Shaping the conversations taking place in your industry

-Thought leadership can be a significant competitive advantage for independent consultants.
+Thought leadership can be a significant competitive advantage for independent professionals.

 The three primary ways to build thought leadership are:

-Participating in activities that bring you exposure, promote your business and give you a platform to communicate your expertise is a great way to build thought leadership.
+Build thought leadership by participating in activities that bring you exposure, promote your business, and give you a platform to communicate your expertise.
 A list of these activities can be found in our guide.

 Going where there is already traffic gives you an instant platform for sharing your expertise.
-Join forums, use social media, participate in events – whatever it takes to go where you target audience is.
+Join forums, use social media, participate in events—whatever it takes to go where your target audience is.

 Teaching others to “become you” can take your thought leadership to the next level.
 First, codify what you do; put it down on paper in the form of frameworks, best practices or even a manifesto.
 Then, build your thought leadership platform by sharing this information widely.
 You may do this through writing, speaking, and/or teaching.
 Next, consider how you can get others to take what you do and do it for their respective audiences.
 License or certify others in your methodologies using a train-the-trainer model.
 This can also provide a secondary income stream.

 To learn more about these strategies and get other tips, download our guide.

 Find independent consulting jobs with top companies through MBO’s marketplace